 Possible responses:→ Don't know

-→ Yes, I use it for drinking and bathing
+→ Yes, I drink it regularly

 CBPs are formed when chlorine, added to tap water to kill microbes, reacts with organic material in the water.
 Chlorine also reacts with organic matter, including sewage, animal waste, and soil and plant material from polluted runoff to form further harmful CBPs.